hoangcuongzk1/hoangcuongzk1.github.io/docs/public/en/01-first-post.md

 ## Spreading Value 😆
 In the past—and even now—I often look for blogs or websites run by experienced developers.
 I’ve learned a lot from such sources.

-However, finding high-quality Vietnamese technical blogs is relatively difficult.
-Sure, English resources are abundant, but since I’m living and working in Vietnam, I still prefer reading from the “home team.”
-The familiarity of the language makes things much easier to absorb.

 Recently, there’s ChatGPT, which is incredibly useful as a “lookup tool.”
 But every tool has two sides.
 While it's convenient, I also feel like the industry is seeing more “unemployment” than before.
 That means fewer colleagues to talk to… fewer peers to connect with 🙃… z z Z.

 # What Will the Articles Be About?